Book with the owner direct

 Description

-‘Cliffway’ is the best property of its type in the Totland area and is in a prime location, close to the beach with lovely sea views, and its own large private garden, ideal for people of all ages to explore and enjoy.
+SHORT BREAKS available please enquire for current prices/offers and if you would like to bring your dog.‘Cliffway’ is the best property of its type in the Totland area and is in a prime location, close to the beach with lovely sea views, and its own large private garden, ideal for people of all ages to explore and enjoy.

 'Cliffway's' peaceful location, attractive garden and sea views from both in and outside the house make the property ideal for a three generation holiday, families, children, the retired and those who are less able.
-The dramatic sunsets and National Trust rural/seaside walks are also ideal for a romantic stay or those who wish to 'blow the cobwebs away' at all times of the year.
+The dramatic sunsets and National Trust rural/seaside walks are also ideal for a romantic stay and those who wish to 'blow the cobwebs away' at all times of the year.

 Cliffway is located 7 mins drive from Yarmouth and the ferry and 4/5 mins walk from the beach and The Waterfront Restaurant and Bar..
-A splendid restaurant called The Hut is just a short walk away, along the waterfront promenade to neighbouring Colwell Bay (booking required).
+A splendid (and now well known) restaurant called 'The Hut' is just a short walk away, along the waterfront promenade to neighbouring Colwell Bay (booking required).
 Local shops & coastal walks are all within walking distance.

 Cliffway has a large sunny garden, with trees for shade, which provides a great place to relax for all the family..